XanaduAI/Xanadu-Quantum-Codebook/nodes/G.1/Lesson.md

 What can we do with this?
 Well, suppose we have operator $D$ which flips the part which is orthogonal to the uniform state.
-Since the orhogonal part has a small negative overlap with all other states, the effect is to steal a little of the amplitude from all the other states and pump it into the solution state:
+Since the orthogonal part has a small negative overlap with all other states, the effect is to steal a little of the amplitude from all the other states and pump it into the solution state:

 <img src="pics/new-amp-4.svg" width="500px">